sfsu-csc667-fall19/final-project-gator-dater/README.md

 2. MongoDB (Storage) - For storing all the users information (other than their login information)
 3. Amazon Web Service Elastic Compute Cloud (AWS EC2) - To serve our application
 4. Websocket - For real time chat interactions (front end)
-5. React + Redux -
+5. React + Redux - for building UI
-5. Microserver architecture
+5. Microserver architecture (Back End) - for some services to run multiple instances
 6. Gateway - All front end requests hit gateway first for authorization
 7. Redis - For caching values (such as the user login info, so they won't have to continually log back in)
-8. Backend components must be dockerized
+8. Docker - Backend components dockerized and to run in Docker swarm mode
-9. Kafka for at least 1 conveyer
+9. Kafka - for at least 1 conveyer
-10. Distributed messaging with kafka or redis?

-Microserver architecture back end with some services running multiple instances Backend components must be dockerized and running in Docker swarm mode Kafka for at least 1 conveyer
-Distributed messaging can be done with either kafka or redis
+10. Distributed messaging with kafka or redis